+The worse culprits being the low, squishy deep sofa that renders it impossible to sit comfortably or resist slouching.
 Most sofas have changed hugely in design over the decades from the Victorian era where they were used much more formally but designed with a human in mind.
-Nowadays sofa’s can be more akin to a bed than seating.
-Whilst the wooden frame that holds a sofa’s shape is very similar, what is encased over it has changed dramatically.
-Unfortunately our dimensions haven’t changed with them.
-The worse culprits being the low, squishy deep sofa that renders it impossible to sit comfortably or resist slouching.
+Nowadays sofa’s can be more akin to a bed than seating, unfortunately our dimensions haven’t changed with them.

-Sofa’s can look deceptively small in a show room
+Sofa’s can look deceptively small in a large showroom

-So make sure you have your tape measure to hand to ensure it fits the space you have in mind.
-In addition to making sure it will fit through your doorways.
+Make sure you have your tape measure to hand to ensure it fits the space you have in mind and also the doorway it will need to fit through.
 Showrooms (such as this image of Wesley Barrel) can have other household furniture to help give a better impression of how big the sofa is in relation to other pieces, which can help.

 This isn’t just about the room but also the people sitting on it.
 Who will be using the sofa and what height are they?
 It is finding that right balance for everyone if at all possible or at least for those who will be using it the most.
 A lot of sofas are very deep which may be an issue when it comes to being able to sit back into the seat and still have your feet on the ground!